-Note: All the faculty whether regular or contractual (except Part-Time or hourly based), will be considered.
-The contractual faculty (doing away with the terminology of visiting/adjunct faculty, whatsoever) who have taught for 2 consecutive semesters in the corresponding academic year on full time basis shall be considered for the purpose of calculation in the Faculty Student Ratio.
-However, following will be ensured in case of contractual faculty:
+Note: All the faculty whether regular or contractual (except part-time or hourly based), will be considered.
+The contractual faculty appointed with any terminology whatsoever, who have taught for 2 consecutive semesters with or without break between the 2 semesters in corresponding academic year on full-time basis shall be considered for the purpose of calculation in the faculty student ratio.
+However, following will be ensured in case of contractual faculty

-- 1. Shall have the AICTE prescribed qualifications and experience. - 2.
-Shall be appointed on full time basis and worked for consecutive two semesters during the particular academic year under consideration. - 3.
-Should have gone through an appropriate process of selection and the records of the same shall be made available to the visiting team during NBA visit
+- 1. Shall have the AICTE prescribed qualifications and experience. - Shall be appointed on full time basis and worked for consecutive two semesters with or without break between the 2 semesters during the particular academic year under consideration. - Should have gone through an appropriate process of selection and the records of the same shall be made available to the visiting team during NBA visit.